-Naturally, we attended for the Kingsman code is the suit is a modern gentlemen’s armor and we’re the new knights; an ethos very much embodied at Dappertude.
+Naturally, we attended for the Kingsman code is the suit is a modern gentlemen’s armour and we’re the new knights; an ethos very much embodied at Dappertude.

 Amongst the knights attending were some of Australia’s leading men’s dapper influencers @samwines @cardinalman @thisismalice and others.
 All here as Agent Galahad would put it, true nobility is being superior to your former self and so it was where each of us, old and new friends drank and made merry in the pursuit of being better gents.

-But like any good story, let hear the story from Alan himself.
+But like any good story, let’s hear the story from Alan himself.

-About 20 sartorial gents were already there, mingling amongst our gracious host, Lauren Braid from 21sst Century and Mona of Hunter & Barrel and gents who kindly supplied tonights entertainment in the form of scotch and whisky from the distilleries of Forgue by Huntly, Aberdeenshire in Scotland.
+About 20 sartorial gents were already there, mingling amongst our gracious host, Lauren Braid from 21st Century and Mona of Hunter & Barrel and gents who kindly supplied tonight’s entertainment in the form of scotch and whisky from the distilleries of Forgue by Huntly, Aberdeenshire in Scotland.

 If honey was an alcohol, then Glendronach was Manuka as the glendronach gents gave us the option of a Statesmen or Kingsman blend which I said yes to both and we all in agreement nodded that this liquid was as definitive to gentlemen class as was pocket squares and lapel pins.

-As being a gentlemen is a choice, so was our menu tonight as we could choose from classy Kingsman inspired cuisine to suave stateman.
+As being a gentleman is a choice, so was our menu tonight as we could choose from classy Kingsman-inspired cuisine to suave stateman.

 On arrival was an old fashion Kingsman scotch and Black Raspberry and Vanilla Whiskey Stateman Smash.
-Don’t ask me to pick favourites because it wouldn’t fair, rather being quite intimate with both.
+Don’t ask me to pick favourites because it wouldn’t be fair, rather be quite intimate with both.

 Bottoms up is a term relegated to the boys as those in attendance took the time to enjoy our drinks as a smooth warm velvety to complement and elevate our dishes for the night; a feast fit for a Kingsman.

-For the Kingsman, the appetizer was a trout cured in Old Forester with cauliflower custard roe, starter was a leek mousse, truffle, new season asparagus, quail and the main a mouth watering Beef Wellington, pomme puree, jus, sorrel finished with a Kingsman Trifle for dessert.
+For the Kingsman, the appetizer was a trout cured in Old Forester with cauliflower custard roe, the starter was a leek mousse, truffle, new season asparagus, quail and the main was a mouth-watering Beef Wellington, pomme puree, jus, sorrel finished with a Kingsman Trifle for dessert.

 Between meals, we sampled more liquids as our palettes were sated with exquisite flavours expedited by their visual appeal.